Read PDF Metadata Java – Access PDF Artifacts with GroupDocs.Watermark

 Step 1: Initialize the Watermarker Class

-with the path to your PDF and load options.
+As shown above, create the Watermarker object with the correct path and load options.

 PdfLoadOptions loadOptions = new PdfLoadOptions();